Zakir Husain Delhi College: Academic programmes

+Zakir Husain Delhi College offers science, humanities and commerce as well as language courses.

 Mirza Mehmood Begg Library and Book Bank

 The college has a library possessing about 1,18,462 books.
 It runs on open shelf system but some important text books are also kept in reserve section.
 It not only caters to the academic requirements but also houses leisure books and books to increase general awareness.
 The library is named after the college principal Mirza Mehmood Begg.

 Salman Gani Hashmi Auditorium

 The college has an auditorium with a seating capacity of 417 persons.
 Various cultural programmes, lectures and college annual function are also organised in this auditorium.
 This auditorium is named after the former college principal Salman Gani Hashmi.

 College Archives

 The Delhi College Archives, situated in a section of the M. M. Begg Library, was inaugurated by Professor Sabyasachi Bhattacharya, chairman, Indian Council of Historical Research, on 18 February 2008.